 The shuttle was picking us up at the visitor center at 6:30am to take us to Scholfield Pass.
 As such we gave ourselves 30 mins to get ready and 30 mins to make it to town.
 We piled in the large van operated by Dolly’s which dropped us off around 7:30 after we bounced along the dirt road between the forested mountains.
 Our early departure provided many deer sightings and even two moose!

-From here we walked along the road and across a few patches of snow to Schofield Pass.
+From here we walked along the road and across a few patches of snow to Schofield Pass in the Maroon Bells Snowmass Wilderness.
 Across from the Schofield Pass sign where Rebecca added a Bold Betties sticker to the collection, we took the trail.
-Come to find out, we didn’t hike up the road to miles to Schofield Park Trailhead and mistakenly took Schofield Pass Trailhead.
-For the most part, it paralleled the Schofield Park Trail and eventually intersected it, though we wandered why there was hardly any signage on such a popular trail.
-Now we know!
+Come to find out, we didn’t hike up the road two miles to Schofield Park Trailhead and mistakenly took Schofield Pass Trail.
+For the most part, it paralleled the Schofield Park Trail and eventually intersected it.

 Anyway, I don’t think we missed much…maybe an old log cabin.
 Our trek took us up to a view, down through a meadow, and soon we found ourselves weaving our way through chest high wildflowers.
 After crossing a few creeks without bridges, we met up with Schofield Park Trail which connected at a junction to West Maroon Pass Trail where we prepared for our climb.

 Prior to reaching the junction, the wildflowers on the open mountainside were absolutely spectacular.
 We were waist-high in Indian paint brush of all colors, blue columbine, kings crown and more.
-Colors just blanketed the terrain for miles.
+Red, blue, yellow, and white dotted the terrain for miles.
 It was fantastic!

 From the junction sign tucked beneath the willows, we ascended a mile to the junction for Frigid Air Pass.
 Here, we settled down for an early lunch and fuel intake as we prepared for the 1,000 foot gain over West Maroon Pass.
 It was not as bad as I was expecting, though we were only carrying day packs!
 The backpackers completing the four pass loop were trudging at a snail’s pace.